We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Installing an air conditioner is the best way to beat the summer heat.
 The following air conditioners were chosen based on research and hands-on testing for their efficiency, output, and reasonable noise level to keep a home comfortable in sweltering weather.

 With its innovative U-shaped design, this Midea air conditioner is more energy efficient and quieter than standard window units.
 While standard units require the window to be open a foot or more, the Midea straddles the window, allowing the window to close between the blower and compressor.
-With a tighter seal between the window and the outside, this unique model is 35 percent more energy efficient than traditional window air conditioners, which helps offset its significantly higher price tag.
+With a tighter seal between the window and the outside, this unique model is 35 percent more energy efficient than traditional window air conditioners.

-This design also eliminates excessive noise, as the compressor sits outside.
-With the noisy compressor on the other side of the glass, this air conditioner produces 42 decibels (dB), which is only slightly noisier than a library.
+This U-shaped air conditioning unit also eliminates excessive noise, as the compressor sits outside.
+With the noisy compressor on the other side of the glass, this room air conditioner produces 42 decibels (dB), which is only slightly noisier than a library.

 Though installation certainly took some effort—it comes with several small components and hardware—once installed, this machine was easy to enjoy.
 It was so quiet that it was barely noticeable, and it cooled our room by 5 degrees Fahrenheit in just 15 minutes.

 We also found all of the control methods very easy to use and understand.
-The control panel is straightforward and using the remote is a snap.
-The Wi-Fi app was easy to set up and connect as well, and we actually found that to be the easiest control method for this AC.
+The control panel is straightforward, and using the remote is a snap.
+The Wi-Fi app was simple to set up and connect as well, and we actually found that to be the easiest control method for this AC.

 The Midea has a few more perks, too.
 Its design allows more light into the room than typical window air conditioners, and we liked that we could tuck our curtains behind it for more privacy.
 Needless to say, we’re believers in U-shaped air conditioners now.